parkbyungnam/raspberryPi_mask_detection/README.md

 * numpy
 * matplotlib

 You can use this command.
 However, Some packages are not registered with pip.
 It will be imcomplete.
+So, you can refer to content 5-2.

     $ pip install -r requirements.txt

 ------
 # 5. Install